-The increasing prevalence of technology in many aspects of everyday life combined with the increasing sophistication of criminals and identity thieves has caused identity theft to rise in recent years.
+The increasing prevalence of technology in everyday life combined with the increasing sophistication of criminals and identity thieves has caused identity theft to rise in recent years.
 While it may not be possible to completely avoid having personal information end up in the wrong hands, the risk of identity theft can be reduced.

 Understanding how identity theft occurs can help consumers protect themselves from scams and other fraudulent scenarios.
 Three common causes of identity theft are described below.